gamemanual0/gm0/source/docs/hardware-basics/motor-guide/jvn-calculator.rst

 After entering in dyno data, change the :term:`gear ratio <Gear Reduction>` in the sheet itself.
-The bottom left has a :term:`gear reduction` page.
+The bottom left has a :term:`Gear Reduction` page.
 Simply put the overall :term:`gear ratio <Gear Reduction>` **of your gearbox** in the right side, keeping the one on the left.
 For example for a NeveRest 20:1,